 The philosopher Immanuel Kant famously argued that you ought to develop your talents.
 In fact, he argued that we have an absolute duty to do so.
 But is he correct?
 Should you develop your talents?

-I don’t think there is a “categorical imperative,” (something that commands independent of one’s desires) to develop your talents.
-If you enjoy developing a talent, then by all means do so; skills and achievements are human goods.
+I don’t think there is a “categorical imperative,” (something that commands independently of one’s desires) to develop your talents.
+If you enjoy developing a talent, then, by all means, do so; skills and achievements are human goods.
 Moreover, you’ll probably be happy as a by-product of developing such talents.
+(I’m assuming the talent in question doesn’t include harming others.)

-But if you don’t enjoy developing a talent, or if developing it would be stressful, or if one isn’t interested in developing it, then there is no moral imperative to do so.
-Just because I could be a good soldier, doctor, or gymnast doesn’t mean I’m obligated to be one.
+But if you don’t enjoy developing a talent, or if developing it would be stressful, or if one isn’t interested in developing it, or if it would harm others then there is no moral imperative to do so.
+Just because I could be a good soldier, doctor or gymnast doesn’t mean I’m obligated to be one.
 No matter what the pursuit, if I don’t find satisfaction in it, it’s probably best not to pursue it.

-But if you develop the skill and talents that you want to, that make you happy; you have a good chance to be successful, as Thoreau said long ago:
+But if you develop the skill and talents that you want to develop and that make you happy; then you have a good chance to be successful, as Thoreau said long ago:

 I learned this, at least, by my experiment;